react-figma/react-figma/src/helpers/Platform.md

 **Platform.select**

-That given an object containing Platform.OS as keys, returns the value for the platform you are currently running on.
+When given an object containing Platform.OS as keys, returns the value for the platform you are currently running on.

 ```typescript